Contact Us

 Permits for highly skilled professionals and recognised academics get the highest priority with the EB-1 and EB-2 visas.

-The EB-5 visa for foreign investors is the 5th priority, with a share of 7.1% in the pool of all employment visas to the USA.
+The EB‑5 visa for foreign investors is 5th priority with a share of 7,1% in the pool of all employment visas to the USA.

 A holder of an employment-based visa obtains a Conditional Green Card, which is a 2‑year residence permit.
 After living in the country for 2 years, residents can apply for a regular Green Card that allows living in the USA permanently.
 A Green Card is valid for 10 years.

-Around 140,000 employment-based immigrant visas are made available to foreign applicants every fiscal year.
+Every fiscal year, around 140,000 employment-based immigrant visas are made available to foreign applicants.
 The visas are divided into five categories, each intended for a specific group of workers.

 The distribution of visas among these categories is not uniform and is determined by the priority level assigned to each group.
-The higher priority categories of EB visas receive a greater number of visas annually.
+The higher priority categories receive a greater number of visas annually.

 Close family members of immigrants to the USA, such as spouses and children, can obtain visas as well.